 That morning it was very foggy and 250 tanks and armoured vehicles managed to get across that bridge and closed in on Axel from two sides.

 The one street they took has been renamed in “Polenstraat”.
-On the location where the original bridge was there is now only a sign in remembrance.
+On the location where the original bridge was built a special plate was placed, which stood there up 2019 year.

 Soon after the liberation a local committee was started named “Axel-Polen” Their objective was to organize and coordinate all ceremonies and festivities for the years to come.
 The first time came in September 1945 when Colonel Szydlowski came to Axel with 300 of his soldiers.
 They were all lodged by citizens.
 The Poles brought also a large Dragoon’s cross.
 It was made of aluminium from a destroyed German airplane and it was erected near the location where so many of them were killed.
 What they did not realize was that the quality of the alluminium of the german aircraft was not very good.
 After a couple of years the original cross started to deterionate so a “Axel-Polen” group decided to replace it by a solid steel version with a zinc coating.
 After all these years it still stands proud and undamaged and it is one of the locations where every year flowers are brought in order to keep the memory alive of what the Poles did for us.